 An upshot of the results in section 4 is that our participants deviate from the baseline of a Bayesian with correct beliefs about the joint distribution of their own information and the AI signal.
-In this section, we model and estimate systematic deviations from this benchmark - which we will refer to as Bayesian24 for short - and determine the implications of these deviations on utilizing human expertise and AI predictions.
+In this section, we model and estimate systematic deviations from this benchmark - which we will refer to as Bayesian for short - and determine the implications of these deviations on utilizing human expertise and AI predictions.

-24The omission of the qualifier "with correct beliefs" slightly abuses terminology because a possible explanation of the deviations we have documented is that our participants are Bayesians but update their beliefs using an incorrect model for the joint distribution of s^A , s^E and ω .
+&lt;sup>25The omission of the qualifier "with correct beliefs" slightly abuses terminology because a possible explanation of the deviations we have documented is that our participants are Bayesians but update their beliefs using an incorrect model for the joint distribution of $s^A$ , $s^E$ and $\omega$ .
 We will entertain this possibility below.